Highest weight categories and stability conditions

+In \S\ref{sec:properly-stratified} we generalise the stability criterion to a characterisation of {\em properly stratified} categories \cite{MR1781825}.
+This is a weaker notion in which we drop the requirement of $k$-linearity and only require that each projective has a filtration by {\em proper} standard objects --- see Definition~\ref{def:psc}.

 In \S\ref{sec:green-schroll} we recall Green and Schroll's necessary and sufficient condition for the category of modules over a monomial algebra $\Lambda$ to be highest weight \cite{MR4017924}.
 Their condition is beautifully simple to check if one has a quiver description as it only involves checking the relations, and does not require the computation of projective and standard objects.
-In Corollary \ref{cor: gs} we give an alternative proof based on Theorem \ref{thm:1}.
+In Corollary \ref{cor: gs} we give an alternative proof based on the numerical criterion from Theorem \ref{thm:1}.
 More generally, any finite-dimensional algebra $\Lambda$ has an associated monomial algebra $\Lambda_\text{mon}$, isomorphic to $\Lambda$ as a vector space but with a modified multiplication.
 Green and Schroll show that $\mod{\Lambda}$ is highest weight whenever $\mod{\Lambda_\text{mon}}$ is.
 However, the converse fails, see Example \ref{ex:4}.

+Both criteria use the fact that we have finitely many simple objects so that projective classes are finite sums of standard classes in the Grothendieck group, and the corresponding Harder--Narasimhan filtrations are finite.

 Finally, in \S\ref{sec: examples}, we present some simple examples which illustrate our results.
-We present them via quivers with relations, but each can also be interpreted as a category of perverse sheaves.
+We present them via quivers with relations, but the first four can also be interpreted as a category of perverse sheaves.
 Indeed, this paper is part of an ongoing project to understand the topological conditions under which a category of perverse sheaves (for an arbitrary perversity) is highest weight.